-Tyler was barely sixteen when he died full of his future in Japan while on an Ambassador Group program called People to People Student Ambassadors.
+Tyler was barely sixteen when he died full of his future in Japan while on an Ambassador Group program called People to People Student Ambassadors, now dba Ambassador Leaders.
 His death was 100% preventable.
 His parents, Allen and Sheryl Hill, filed a wrongful death lawsuit that settled in 2009.

 Sheryl and Allen Hill published TylerHill.org to inform and engage others in an effort to establish Traveling Youth & Students Standards of Safety (TYS SOS) – because no state or federal oversight, minimum standards, or transparent public reporting exist in the multibillion dollar self-regulated study abroad industry.